ti-cortex-m4/demo-java-completablefuture/doc/article.md

-# Java parallelism: CompletionStage and CompletableFuture
+# Asynchronous programming in Java with CompletableFuture

 ## Introduction

 The CompletableFuture API is a high-level API for asynchronous programming in Java.
 This API supports _pipelining_ (also known as _chaining_ or _combining_) multiple asynchronous and synchronous computations into a single result without the mess of nested callbacks (‘callback hell`).
 This API also is an implementation of the Future/Promise design pattern in Java.

 Before adding these classes, Java already had much simpler classes to manage asynchronous tasks.
 In Java 5 were added the `Future` interface and its base implementation the `FutureTask` class.

 The `Future` interface represents a possibly uncompleted result of an asynchronous computation.
 The `Future` interface has few methods: